yourduskquibbles/webannoyances/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Filter Request - Request websites to be added to Web Annoyances Ultralist
+name: Feature Request
-about: 'Request a website be added to Web Annoyances Ultralist '
+about: 'Filter Issue - Request a website be added to Web Annoyances Ultralist '
 title: ''
 labels: filter updates
 assignees: ''